Roshan-R/swiggy-cli/README.md

 ## Installation

+### Pre-Built Binaries

+Pre-built binaries are available for most operating systems and architectures are available in the latest release.
+To use them, simply download the binary and run.
+To make the program available from every directory, make sure to move the binary to a location that is in the PATH.

+### From Source

-Currently, no pre-build binaries are given.
-To try this out, you could clone the repo and build the binary yourself
+you could clone the repo and build the binary yourself

 ```bash
 git clone https://github.com/Roshan-R/swiggy-cli